What the hell is a ‘Moss Piglet’? Why would it inherit Mother Earth? What has its inheritance got to do with the price of a loaf of bread?

 Animism – you know how that one goes.
 All things possess a distinct spiritual essence – animals, plants, rocks, rivers, weather systems, human handiwork and perhaps even words.
 They are therefore perceived as animated and alive, having soul, spirit or sentience and are therefore sacred.

-Many folk make the claim that they are ‘animistic’, especially (but not limited to) those who follow Pagan paths – they believe in animism, that is until challenged by the concept that there are way too many human beings on the planet.
-We, (the human beings) are turning the planet into something that will no longer continue to support us as a life-form and we need to lose a few million of us.
+Many folk make the claim that they are ‘animistic’, especially (but not limited to) those who follow Pagan paths.
+They believe in animism.
+That is until challenged by the concept that there are way too many human beings on the planet.
+We, (the human beings) are turning the planet into something that will no longer continue to support us as a life-form.
+We could do with reducing our numbers by a few million.
 This then becomes a totally different matter.

 If we are saying that the soul, spirit or sentience of human life forms is greater, more valuable, has more rights than that of other forms of life, then that is NOT animism.
 True animism sees all things as equally sacred, even the Moss Piglet.
 This brings us back to the very first question; what the hell IS a Moss Piglet?

 Moss Piglets push the envelope of Animism

 A Moss Piglet, also know as a Water Bear, is a Tardigrade; an eight legged, segmented micro-animal.
 Short and plump with their legs divided into four pairs, usually reaching about 0.5 mm (0.02 in; 19.69 thou) when fully grown, they are found everywhere.
 Scientists have identified more than 1,000 species.
 Looking like miniature Gummy-Bears they are also weirdly cute, that is if you can actually see one.